johnapost/timeclock/README.md

 Initial Setup
 --------------

-With MySQL up and running on your machine all you should need to do is run `rake db:create db:seed db:migrate`.
+With MySQL up and running on your machine all you should need to do is run `rake db:create db:migrate db:seed`.

 Once that is set, you can log in with the below credentials: